All About Correspondence Clerks

 Life As a Correspondence Clerk

-When polled, Correspondence Clerks say the following skills are most frequently used in their jobs:
+Correspondence Clerks state the following job skills are important in their day-to-day work.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.